johntango/agent-mvp/README.md

 Note on naming:
 The first pipeline step is internally called design@v1 but is implemented by the make_architect_agent() factory function.
 The name “Architect” reflects the agent’s persona for the design phase.
 This mismatch is intentional and does not affect execution.

+Terminology note:
+We use “agent” in two senses.
+LLM agents (Designer/Implementer/Tester/Reviewer) do the creative work.
+Faust “agents” are streaming functions.
+The orchestrator is a Faust agent (stream processor) that coordinates steps; it is not an LLM agent.
 ----

 # 0) Start Redpanda (as you already do)